Sistah Sistah Foundation

 Sistah Sistah Foundation is an Organization run by women who have a collective need to help women and protect young girls.
 Our foundation is based on a sisterhood that we created to feel safe, heard, seen and sane.

-For just over 3 years, The Sistah Sistah Foundation has been a part of an incredible ecosystem of feminist movements working to achieve gender justice and women’s human rights in Zambia.
+For the past few years , The Sistah Sistah Foundation has been a part of an incredible ecosystem of feminist movements working to achieve gender justice and women’s human rights in Zambia.
 The Foundation is run by a small group of feminists all under the age of 30 who envision a world where feminist realities flourish and resources and power are shared in ways that enable everyone, and future generations, to thrive and realize their full potential with dignity, love and respect, and where Earth nurtures life in all its diversity.

 Our work largely focuses on Sexual, Gender Based Violence and Sexual Reproductive Health Rights.
 We run a survivor’s support programme for victims of Sexual violence in Zambia, where we help them report their cases, connect them them with legal and medical help.
 We help victims of GBV, find safe homes, report their cases and help them get jobs.